WebAdvisor Frequently Asked Questions

 - Can I pay an outstanding balance through WebAdvisor?
-Yes, you may pay an outstanding balance through WebAdvisor.
+Yes, you may pay an outstanding balance through WebAdvisor/Student Finance.
 Be sure to print the confirmation page for your receipt.
+Please contact the Bursar’s Office at (609) 343-5104 to have the hold released.
 Once the hold has been released you may request your transcript, enroll in classes, etc. return to top

 - My balance is a negative amount.
 What does this mean?
 A negative balance typically indicates that a refund is due.
-If you have questions concerning your balance please contact the Bursar.
-If you are due a refund, allow at least four to six weeks from the date that the official drop/withdrawal occurred.
-Retain all documentation regarding your dropped/withdrawn courses. return to top
+If you have questions concerning your balance, please contact the Bursar’s office via email at email@example.com. return to top

-- What fees can I pay through WebAdvisor?
-Registration payments, payment plan payments that have been established through the Bursar's Office, any other fees once assessed by the Bursar's Office. return to top
+- What fees can I pay through WebAdvisor/Student Finance?
+Registration payments, payment plan scheduled payments that have been established through the Bursar’s Office, any other fees once assessed by the Bursar’s Office. return to top

 Financial Aid Questions